 Introduction to Microsoft Flow

 Creating a workflow had made an impact in small or large-scale industry.
-To create a workflow in SharePoint, you need to rely on workarounds, SharePoint Designer or third party tools.
+To create Microsoft SharePoint workflow, you need to rely on workarounds, SharePoint Designer or third party tools.
 Microsoft Flow is a new feature, which is a part of Office 365.

 What is Microsoft Flow